awsdocs/amazon-cloudwatch-user-guide/doc_source/dashboard-permissions-update.md

 For more information for changing permissions for an IAM user using policies, see [Changing Permissions for an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html)\.

-For more information about CloudWatch permissions, see [Amazon CloudWatch Permissions Reference](permissions-reference-cw.md)\.
+For more information about CloudWatch permissions, see [Amazon CloudWatch permissions reference](permissions-reference-cw.md)\.

 For more information about dashboard API operations, see [PutDashboard](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_PutDashboard.html) in the Amazon CloudWatch API Reference\.